 What Is Temporomandibular Joint Dysfunction (TMD)?

 Temporomandibular Joint Dysfunction (TMD) encompasses a group of conditions affecting the temporomandibular joint (TMJ), the complex hinge that connects the lower jaw (mandible) to the temporal bone of the skull.
 The TMJ is located near each ear and is unique for its ability to perform both hinge and sliding motions, essential for chewing, speaking, and various jaw movements.
-This versatility makes it one of the most complex and active joints in the body.
+Thanks to its versatility, the TMJ is considered one of the most dynamic and complex joints in human anatomy.

 Anatomy of the Temporomandibular Joint (TMJ)